Big Lots (NYSE:BIG) Updates Q1 2022 Earnings Guidance

-Big Lots (NYSE:BIG – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.100-$1.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.280.
+Big Lots (NYSE:BIG – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
+The company provided EPS guidance of $1.100-$1.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.280.
 The company issued revenue guidance of -.

-Big Lots (NYSE:BIG – Get Rating) last issued its earnings results on Thursday, March 3rd.
-The company reported $1.75 earnings per share for the quarter, missing the consensus estimate of $1.89 by ($0.14).
-Big Lots had a net margin of 2.89% and a return on equity of 16.21%.
-The business had revenue of $1.73 billion for the quarter, compared to analyst estimates of $1.72 billion.
-During the same quarter last year, the firm posted $2.59 earnings per share.
-Big Lots’s revenue was down .3% on a year-over-year basis.
-Sell-side analysts forecast that Big Lots will post 4.91 earnings per share for the current year.
+Big Lots (NYSE:BIG – Get Rating) last posted its earnings results on Thursday, March 3rd.
+The company reported $1.75 earnings per share for the quarter, missing analysts’ consensus estimates of $1.89 by ($0.14).
+Big Lots had a return on equity of 16.21% and a net margin of 2.89%.
+The company had revenue of $1.73 billion for the quarter, compared to analysts’ expectations of $1.72 billion.
+During the same quarter in the prior year, the company earned $2.59 EPS.
+The firm’s quarterly revenue was down .3% on a year-over-year basis.
+Sell-side analysts expect that Big Lots will post 4.91 EPS for the current fiscal year.

-Big Lots declared that its Board of Directors has authorized a share buyback program on Friday, December 3rd that authorizes the company to repurchase $250.00 million in shares.
-This repurchase authorization authorizes the company to repurchase up to 17.5% of its shares through open market purchases.
-Shares repurchase programs are usually an indication that the company’s management believes its stock is undervalued.
+Big Lots announced that its board has authorized a share repurchase plan on Friday, December 3rd that permits the company to repurchase $250.00 million in outstanding shares.
+This repurchase authorization permits the company to purchase up to 17.5% of its stock through open market purchases.
+Stock repurchase plans are generally a sign that the company’s board believes its shares are undervalued.

-A number of equities analysts have weighed in on the stock.
-TheStreet downgraded shares of Big Lots from a b- rating to a c+ rating in a research note on Thursday, February 3rd.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of Big Lots from $48.00 to $45.00 and set a hold rating for the company in a research note on Wednesday, January 12th.
-Zacks Investment Research downgraded shares of Big Lots from a hold rating to a strong sell rating and set a $42.00 target price for the company. in a research note on Wednesday, January 5th.
-Loop Capital dropped their target price on shares of Big Lots from $44.00 to $38.00 and set a hold rating for the company in a research note on Friday, March 4th.
-Finally, Telsey Advisory Group dropped their target price on shares of Big Lots from $53.00 to $50.00 and set a market perform rating for the company in a research note on Monday, February 28th.
-Five equities research analysts have rated the stock with a sell rating and four have issued a hold rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of Sell and an average price target of $41.89.
+A number of research firms recently commented on BIG.
+Deutsche Bank Aktiengesellschaft decreased their target price on shares of Big Lots from $48.00 to $45.00 and set a hold rating for the company in a research report on Wednesday, January 12th.
+Zacks Investment Research lowered Big Lots from a hold rating to a strong sell rating and set a $42.00 price target on the stock. in a research note on Wednesday, January 5th.
+Loop Capital decreased their price objective on shares of Big Lots from $44.00 to $38.00 and set a hold rating for the company in a research report on Friday, March 4th.
+Barclays dropped their target price on shares of Big Lots from $45.00 to $40.00 and set an underweight rating on the stock in a research report on Wednesday, January 12th.
+Finally, JPMorgan Chase & Co. cut shares of Big Lots from a neutral rating to an underweight rating and decreased their price target for the stock from $54.00 to $31.00 in a report on Wednesday, February 9th.
+Five research analysts have rated the stock with a sell rating and four have assigned a hold rating to the company.
+According to MarketBeat, Big Lots presently has an average rating of Sell and a consensus target price of $41.89.

+In other Big Lots news, EVP Nicholas E. Padovano sold 1,300 shares of the company’s stock in a transaction on Friday, March 11th.
+The shares were sold at an average price of $35.39, for a total value of $46,007.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Insiders own 1.90% of the company’s stock.

-Several large investors have recently bought and sold shares of BIG.
-Sequoia Financial Advisors LLC boosted its position in shares of Big Lots by 23.2% in the 4th quarter.
-Sequoia Financial Advisors LLC now owns 6,454 shares of the company’s stock worth $291,000 after purchasing an additional 1,216 shares during the last quarter.
-Royal Bank of Canada raised its stake in Big Lots by 21.5% during the 3rd quarter.
-Royal Bank of Canada now owns 6,834 shares of the company’s stock worth $295,000 after buying an additional 1,211 shares during the period.
-Marshall Wace LLP acquired a new stake in Big Lots during the 4th quarter worth $395,000.
-LPL Financial LLC raised its stake in Big Lots by 30.3% during the 3rd quarter.
-LPL Financial LLC now owns 19,571 shares of the company’s stock worth $849,000 after buying an additional 4,551 shares during the period.
-Finally, Vident Investment Advisory LLC raised its stake in Big Lots by 3.3% during the 4th quarter.
-Vident Investment Advisory LLC now owns 34,877 shares of the company’s stock worth $1,571,000 after buying an additional 1,099 shares during the period.
-Institutional investors and hedge funds own 99.71% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of BIG.
+Morgan Stanley increased its holdings in Big Lots by 137.7% in the second quarter.
+Morgan Stanley now owns 588,818 shares of the company’s stock valued at $38,867,000 after buying an additional 341,116 shares in the last quarter.
+Norges Bank purchased a new position in shares of Big Lots in the 4th quarter valued at about $13,752,000.
+State Street Corp raised its holdings in Big Lots by 3.0% in the 4th quarter.
+State Street Corp now owns 1,337,933 shares of the company’s stock worth $60,274,000 after purchasing an additional 39,369 shares during the period.
+Millennium Management LLC boosted its position in Big Lots by 38.7% during the fourth quarter.
+Millennium Management LLC now owns 123,545 shares of the company’s stock worth $5,566,000 after purchasing an additional 34,480 shares in the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in Big Lots by 3.8% in the fourth quarter.
+Geode Capital Management LLC now owns 573,190 shares of the company’s stock valued at $25,822,000 after purchasing an additional 21,047 shares during the period.
+Hedge funds and other institutional investors own 99.71% of the company’s stock.

 Big Lots Company Profile (Get Rating)